Turks and Caicos

-Turks & Caicos is a chain of islands located South East of the Bahamas and just North of the Dominican Republic.
+Turks and Caicos is a chain of islands located South East of the Bahamas and just North of the Dominican Republic.

-Providenciales, known locally as Provo, is Turks & Caicos most developed island.
+Providenciales, known locally as Provo, is Turks and Caicos' most developed island.
 It is surrounded by beautiful white sand beaches and some of the most incredible turquoise water in the world.
 A luxury destination, which boasts a large variety of beachfront bars and restaurants to satisfy any taste.
 Be sure to ask for recommendations, we want to help make your trip special.

-Boasting the 3rd largest reef in the world, kept pristine by the TCI national park system, Turks & Caicos is a haven of natural beauty abundant with marine life from baby turtles to humpback whales – be sure to keep an eye out for our resident dolphins Jojo and friends, who surf our waves like pros!
+Boasting one of the largest reefs in the world, kept pristine by the local national park system, Turks and Caicos is a haven of natural beauty abundant with marine life from baby turtles to humpback whales – be sure to keep an eye out for our resident dolphins Jojo and friends, who surf our waves like pros!

-Conch is a tropical marine mollusk with a spiral shell found here in Turks & Caicos and the surrounding waters.
-Providenciales is home to the worlds only Conch Farm and is our only export.
+Conch is a tropical marine mollusk with a spiral shell found here in Turks and Caicos and the surrounding waters.
+Providenciales is home to the worlds only Conch Farm, keeping.
 Conch can be eaten in a variety of ways and can be found in most restaurants.
 It is a must try during your stay.

-Driving – Turks & Caicos follows the British road system, driving on the left-hand side and populated with British road signs.
+Driving – Turks and Caicos follows the British road system, driving on the left-hand side and populated with British road signs.

-Currency – The local currency is US Dollars, and most hotels and restaurants accept travelers cheques.
+Currency – The local currency is US Dollars, and most hotels and restaurants accept travellers cheques.